forcedotcom/java-sdk/jpa/doc/jpa-config-persistence.md

 delete operations.
 If this check indicates that another operation has updated a record in the transaction, <code>javax.persistence.OptimisticLockException</code> is thrown as the record in the transaction has stale data.
 If the
 **sfdc.AllOrNothing** property is enabled, the transaction is rolled back.

-Note: If you're using optimistic transactions and you don't specify a lastModifiedDate field with an <code>@Version</code> annotation, then your transaction always succeeds even if another operation has updated a record in the transaction.
+**Note**: If you're using optimistic transactions and you don't specify a lastModifiedDate field with an <code>@Version</code> annotation, then your transaction always succeeds even if another operation has updated a record in the transaction.

 ### datanucleus.detachAllOnCommit
 Set this property to <code>true</code> to detach all objects enlisted in a transaction when the transaction is committed.